 Work-Related Injuries

 Nurses are constantly faced with the fear of being injured at work.
-Patients are 100% heavier than 30 years ago, which places nurses at risk for patient-handling injuries such as neck or back strains.
-In spite of education and no-lift campaigns in the work unit, many nurses admit to moving patients alone due to the perception of time constraints.
+Patients are 100% heavier than they were 30 years ago, which places nurses at risk for patient-handling injuries such as neck or back strains.
+Despite education and no-lift campaigns in the work unit, many nurses admit to moving patients alone due to the perception of time constraints.
 As a result of costly patient-handling injuries, many healthcare systems and hospitals have established punitive consequences for nurses who handle patients alone and risk injury.
-While this may deter the behavior of lone-wolf nursing, the threat of disciplinary action for providing patient care adds to the overall tension of the job.
+While this may deter lone-wolf nursing behavior, the threat of disciplinary action for providing patient care adds to the overall tension of the job.

 Workload

-Nurses are expected to do more with fewer resources in an effort to find the sweet spot of the formula for productivity aligned with the actual number of nurses needed on a shift.
-The expectations from leadership as well as patients and families boil down to tremendous stress for the nurse.
-Bedside nurses are working under staffing models that utilize a patient acuity system, such as GRASP, to calculate the needs and numbers of the patients in a unit to find the exact number of nurses to work for that shift.
-However, due to the complexity of these tools, it is not uncommon for the acuity system's numbers to be out of alignment with the true staffing needs of the unit.
+Nurses are expected to do more with fewer resources to find the sweet spot of productivity that aligns with the actual number of nurses needed on a shift.
+The expectations from leadership, as well as patients and families, boil down to tremendous stress for the nurse.
+Bedside nurses work under staffing models that utilize a patient acuity system, such as GRASP, to calculate the needs and number of patients in a unit and determine the exact number of nurses needed for that shift.
+However, due to the complexity of these tools, it is not uncommon for the acuity system's numbers to be out of alignment with the unit’s actual staffing needs.
 Challenges such as the geography of units or nurses from the previous shift failing to accurately predict the care required for a patient can place the nurse in an assignment with an extreme workload, especially if the nurse has limited assistance.

 Culture